-Originally from Chicago, I’ve lived in the four major regions of the U.S. and now call Connecticut home.
-My non-bookish interests include hiking, paddling, road trips, and gardening.
+Originally from Chicago, I’ve lived around the U.S. and now call Connecticut home.
+My non-bookish interests include paddling, exploring nature, and road trips.

 My wife, Laura Thoma, is a coach, speaker, writer, and artist.
 Together we run RoadToSuccess.Live, an online home for Laura’s personal development classes.
-In 2017 Laura published a workbook based on her in-person workshop and online class, Creative Journaling 101, called Mastering the Art of Self-Expression: A Creative Journaling Workbook (check it out here: http://laurathoma.com/creative-journaling-workbook.html).
+In 2017 Laura published a workbook based on her in-person workshop and online class, Creative Journaling 101, called Mastering the Art of Self-Expression: A Creative Journaling Workbook (check it out here).
+I’m also a social media consultant for small businesses.

 About This Blog